ErinHendrick/website/sites/lost-spring.md

 [Susan Shelby Magoffin](http://www.womenhistoryblog.com/2014/05/susan-shelby-magoffin.html), the plucky young bride of a merchant, traveling in 1846, also describes being far from water: “We traveled till 11 o’clock with the hope of finding water…the oxen staggered under their yokes.
 One poor thing fell in the road and we almost gave him up for lost.
 His driver, though, a rather tender hearted lad, I presume…got all the water from the water kegs after the men had drank and opening the ox’s mouth poured it down his throat.”
 The ox wandered off in the night still searching for water and was not retrieved.

-Another danger, besides running out of water, was being a visitor on lands that had been inhabited for thousands of years by others.
+Another danger for merchants, besides running out of water, was being a visitor on lands that others had called their home for thousands of years.
+As Council Grove was the last trading point between the start of the trail and its destination of Santa Fe, it held symbolism for these visitors as the last point of "civilization".
 Writes Magoffin, “We are now at the great rendezvous of all the traders.
 [Council Grove](https://www.legendsofamerica.com/council-grove-kansas/) may be considered the dividing ridge between the civilized and barbarous, for now we may look out for [hostile Indians](https://www.independent.org/publications/tir/article.asp?id=803)”

 ## Commerce in Kansa Territory

+People have populated the North American continent since 24,000 BCE, and there is archaeological evidence for people populating the central part of the North American continent since 4500 BCE.
+In the 19th century, tribes that lived in the territory later known as Kansas were the Kansa (after which the state was named), Osage, Kiowa, Comanche, Cheyenne, and Wichita.
+Trade between these groups was extensive - there is archeological evidence for trade with people int eh region that later bacme California, with MExico, and regions further east.
+(Berlo and Phillips)

+Tradesr from the United STates to the east were a new, althought hte SPanish had traded with the plains natives since _______.
+What was unique about this time period of trade was its volume and method.   these new traders brought was extensive commerce - $2 million between ___ and ________.
+Until Becknell in 1821, no one had used wagons on this route.